thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 **(Identify the real problem, not discipline to choose tools on merit)**

 I asked some artist friends of mine to recommend a sketch pad for ink drawings.
-Immediately they fired a volley of questions at me, which resulted in the user story:
+Immediately they fired a volley of questions at me about where, when and how I'd be sketching.
+We summarised my goal in the user story:

 ```
 I would like to sketch the people and places I see while travelling to DevOps clients,
 as I often have short amounts of free time sitting in cafes, or train stations, etc.
 ```
 What struck me was how familiar their line of questioning was, to software development.